FrankThomasTveter/ncreper/README.md

 The binary reads input from stdin.
 For instance:

       cd ncreper/work
-      ncreper.bin < vindkast_meps_stasjoner.xml
+      ncreper.bin < ncreper.in

 ## Program input
-The input format is based on headers and data, and may look like this:
+The input format is based on headers, data and commands, and may look like this:

       # ?
       # exit